MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

     -  customTeacher.cs
     >**Note :** The Classes.cs, Grade.cs, and Teacher.cs files contain custom functionality for
     the **Grade** and **Teacher** classes that you implemented in an earlier lab.
-    WCF Data Services does not propagate any custom functionality that is defined for a data model, so you must manually copy these files to the Grades.DataModel project.
-You will also have to make some small changes to this code to access data through the WCF Data Service rather than by referencing the entities themselves.
+    The Data Services does not propagate any custom functionality that is defined for a data model, so you must manually copy these files to the Grades.DataModel project.
+You will also have to make some small changes to this code to access data through the OData Connected Service rather than by referencing the entities themselves.
 You will do this in the next task.